leezhenghui/blog/architecture/HighPerfAndHighConcurrencyServerWithEventLoop.md

 Note: structure reference: https://chamibuddhika.wordpress.com/2012/08/11/io-demystified/

+(ref: book: unix network programming chapter 6)Before describing select and poll, we need to step back and look at the bigger picture, examining the basic differences in the five I/O models that are available to us under Unix: blocking I/O nonblocking I/O
+I/O multiplexing (select and poll) signal driven
+(SIGIO)
+Table of I/O
+Contents
+•
+UNIX® Network Programming Volume 1, Third Edition: The Sockets Networking API asynchronous I/O (the POSIX aio_functions)
+By W. Richard Stevens , Bill Fenner , Andrew M. Rudoff You may want to skim this section on your first reading and then refer back to it as you encounter the different I/O models described in more detail in later chapters.
+Publisher: Addison Wesley
+As we show in all the examples in this section, ....

 ## IO Patterns
       Before we just into the docment, let's clarify some IO pattern concepts.
 Thoese are really important for us to understand the whole articles.